 sudo systemctl restart mongod

-sudo systemctl status mongod --no-pager
+systemctl is-active mongod

 Expected output includes: